-PBH 401 PUBLIC HEALTH POLICY and LAW
+PBH 401 PUBLIC HEALTH POLICY AND LAW CREDITS: 2

 Public health policy and law represent responses to complex public health problems and are typically matters of significant local, state and national concern.
 The goal of health policy is to promote and protect the health and welfare of individuals and populations and the legal system is often the structure through which public policy is enacted.
 This course introduces students to the public health policy arena through the examination of current key issues in the field.
 This is a writing intensive course.
+Senior-level standing in the major.
 Offered fall.
 Prerequisite: PBH 230

-PBH 485 PUBLIC HEALTH INTERNSHIP
+PBH 485 PUBLIC HEALTH INTERNSHIP CREDITS: 2-12